BrkRaw/brkraw/docs/RULE-Syntax.md

 # Rule Syntax guide (specs.rules module)

-This document describes the rule syntax used to select specs and entry points from `~/.brkraw/rules/*.yaml`.
+This document describes the rule syntax used to select specs and hooks from `~/.brkraw/rules/*.yaml`.
 Rule files are loaded in filename order and evaluated top to bottom.
 If multiple rules match the same category, the last matching rule wins (override).